Change is a good opportunity for the ambitious entrepreneur. Yet new directions often fall short due to employee resistance and lack of engagement.

 4. Build trust

 Once you overcome these fears, it’s important to tackle cynicism.
 The only way to do this is to build trust with your employees.
 People won’t be fully committed until you prove that you are.
-As McKinsey say, you need to roll up your sleeves, relentlessly pursue impact and be a good role model.
 Commit to things like:

 Effective change leadership is all about addressing the emotional aspects of change, and building an ongoing conversation around your project.